-The Office of Institutional Diversity and Equity wishes to announce a new funding opportunity for members of the college community: the Towards Inclusion, Diversity, & Equity (TIDE) grant program.
+The Office of Institutional Diversity, Equity, and Inclusion wishes to announce a new funding opportunity for members of the college community: the Towards Inclusion, Diversity, & Equity (TIDE) grant program.
 This program is designed to infuse inclusion, diversity, and equity into all aspects of our campus community.

 By supporting the community through these grants, we want to leverage the creativity and passion of members of the college to further inclusion on campus and the surrounding community.
 We are looking for innovative and creative projects that work towards advancing inclusion, diversity, and equity in ways that are ideally calibrated to meet the pressing needs of individual units and departments or the campus as a whole.
 Possible directions for TIDE proposals include—but are not restricted to—art installations, campus conversations, discussion fora, ongoing workshops, training programs, or any other program that advances inclusion, diversity and equity in our community.

-Reporting Requirements.
-During the grant period, grantees are asked to participate in two workshops organized by OIDE.
+Reporting Requirements: During the grant period, grantees are asked to participate in two workshops organized by OIDEI.
 The first workshop, at the beginning of the grant period, will provide opportunities to refine project proposals and look to develop collaborative working relationships with other funded projects.
-The second, at the end of the grant period, will provide an opportunity for grantees to share their experiences with the college more broadly, including through the submission of reports made to the Office for Institutional Diversity and Equity.
+The second, at the end of the grant period, will provide an opportunity for grantees to share their experiences with the college more broadly, including through the submission of reports made to the Office for Institutional Diversity, Equity, and Inclusion.
 Grantees may also be asked to join the selection committee for the following TIDE cycle.
-After the grant year, OIDE will work towards incorporating the key lessons and insights from grant-sponsored projects into wider college programs and initiatives.
+After the grant year, OIDEI will work towards incorporating the key lessons and insights from grant-sponsored projects into wider college programs and initiatives.

 Questions?
 Email [email protected]